efbar/kube-meshy-istio/README.md

 end
 ```

-In details, we are execute a `POST` request passing a specific body, this will trigger the request from the service to `bounced-service` as we did in the previous examples.
+In details, we are executing a `POST` request passing a specific body, this will trigger the request from the service to `bounced-service` as we did in the previous examples.
 This time, though, it is Envoy proxy that executes the `POST` request while we are simply executing a `GET`.
 In the Lua code you can notice that a JSON library file is loaded.
 The file has been deployed in the container through the Volume mount of a ConfigMap:

 ```yaml